esbenwiberg/sonar-reports/docs/SAMPLE_REPORT.md

 ### Severity Definitions

-- **BLOCKER**: Bug with a high probability to impact the behavior of the application in production.
+- **Blocker**: Bug with a high probability to impact the behavior of the application in production.
 Must be fixed immediately.
-- **CRITICAL**: Either a bug with a low probability to impact the behavior of the application in production or a security flaw.
+- **High**: Either a bug with a low probability to impact the behavior of the application in production or a security flaw.
 Must be reviewed immediately.
-- **MAJOR**: Quality flaw which can highly impact the developer's productivity.
+- **Medium**: Quality flaw which can highly impact the developer's productivity.
 Should be fixed.
-- **MINOR**: Quality flaw which can slightly impact the developer's productivity.
+- **Low**: Quality flaw which can slightly impact the developer's productivity.
 Nice to fix.
-- **INFO**: Neither a bug nor a quality flaw, just a finding.
+- **Info**: Neither a bug nor a quality flaw, just a finding.
 Informational only.

 ### Issue Types